louisroy/motonto/README.md

 # Motonto

-Fetches Kijiji ads stores them into a Google Spreadsheet.
+Fetches Kijiji ads and stores them into a Google Spreadsheet.

 ## Installation